 This is where skin-mindfulness comes in.

 Skin-mindfulness isn’t about adding another task to your day.
-It’s about changing how you approach something you already do.
+It’s about changing how you approach something you already do by noticing how your skin feels, and responding more calmly, and allowing care you give for your skin to become supportive rather than rushed.

-It can be as simple as:
+Rituals can be as simple as:

 - Applying moisturiser more slowly